-Camden, SC – Kershaw County Adult Education (KCAE), in partnership with the Coalition on Adult Basic Education (COABE), invites you to join us in celebrating National Adult Education and Family Literacy Week, the week of September 19-23, 2022.
+Kershaw County Adult Education (KCAE), in partnership with the Coalition on Adult Basic Education (COABE), proudly celebrated National Adult Education and Family Literacy Week, during the week of September 18-22, 2023.

-To recognize the accomplishments of its adult education students, Kershaw County Adult Education will be sponsoring the following activities:
+To recognize the accomplishments of its adult education students, Kershaw County Adult Education sponsored the following activities:

 Over 30 million Americans over the age of 25 – or one out of every ten U.S. citizens – do not have a high school diploma.
 Kershaw County Adult Education is working to change that.
-KCAE currently has 58 students enrolled in High School Diploma or High School Equivalency programs.
+We currently have 82 students enrolled in High School Diploma or High School Equivalency programs.

-Completers of Kershaw County Adult Education during the 2021-2022 and 2022-2023 school years qualify for the GED by 2023 initiative which makes them eligible to receive funds to cover the tuition and fees to attend a South Carolina technical college.
-Pre-testing for our next enrollment session will be held on September 27 and October 4.
+Completers of Kershaw County Adult Education during the 2023-2024 school year qualify for the GED by 2024 initiative which makes them eligible to receive funds to cover the tuition and fees to attend a South Carolina technical college.
+Pre-testing for Kershaw County Adult Education's next enrollment session will be held on September 26 and October 3.

 Adult education and family literacy programs serve adults who need to improve their basic literacy and math skills, improve their oral and written English, obtain a high school equivalence degree, and prepare for postsecondary education or training.
 These programs are focused on breaking the cycles of low literacy, low education and poverty.